What is shoulder pain?

 Shoulder pain can be caused by a wide variety of conditions that cause inflammation, infection, nerve compression, or injury of the shoulder.
 Common causes of shoulder pain include arthritis and injury caused by excessive, repetitive, or overhead motions that involve the shoulder, such as occurs with baseball pitching or construction work.

 A common cause of shoulder pain is a tear of the rotator cuff, the muscles and tendons that hold the arm bone (humerus) in place in the shoulder joint.
 The rotator cuff also enables the arm’s range of motion.
-A torn rotator cuff results in shoulder pain or weakness when you move your arm.
+A torn rotator cuff results in shoulder pain, limited range of motion, or weakness when you move your arm.

 Shoulder pain can also be caused by diseases or conditions of the body outside the shoulder area, such as heart attack or gallbladder disease.
 This is called referred shoulder pain.